Practical photography workshop providing both flash tuition and bat photo opportunities at the Cotswold Wildlife Park in Burford, Oxfordshire.

 Can I really take photographs like these?

 Yes you can.
 Your camera will be set up for you, using tried and tested techniques.
 You will be given the correct manual settings for both the camera and the flashgun.
 All you have to do is press the shutter release button at the right time.
-You should be aware that he bat’s enclosure has undergone significant changes in 2009 and there is now no predictable flight-path that the bats regularly use.
+You should be aware that he bat’s enclosure has undergone significant changes in latter years and there is now no predictable flight-path that the bats regularly use.
 This makes it much more difficult to guarantee sharp in-flight shots of the bats.
 Static shots are no problem and photos with amazing detail can easily be achieved.
 This actually means that we will have more time to learn and practise other flash techniques on a variety of other subjects throughout the day.

 Do I need specialist equipment?